-Initially the procedure may cause some localized soreness and discomfort.
+Initially the procedure may cause some localised soreness and discomfort.
 Patients may apply ice and elevation as needed.
 After one week the patient will likely begin a rehabilitation program with physical therapy.
 It is not advisable to take anti-inflammatory medications following the injection.
 Notify your physician if you have an allergy to epinephrine or bupivicaine (marcaine).
 If you are unsure, contact your primary care physician.

 WHAT ARE POTENTIAL BENEFITS OF PRP TREATMENT?